SkypLabs/personal-blog/content/pages/support.md

 ### GitHub Sponsors

-[GitHub][github] has an amazing [sponsoring program][github-sponsors] that you can use to sponsor my work through recurring or one-off payments.
+[GitHub][github] has an amazing [sponsoring program][github-sponsors] that you can use to [sponsor my work through recurring or one-off payments][my-gh-sponsors].

-<iframe src="https://github.com/sponsors/SkypLabs/card" title="Sponsor SkypLabs"
-height="200" width="100%" style="border: 0;"></iframe>

 ### PayPal